Greg Solano: Political career

-In September 2005, Solano announced his re-election bid for the office of Sheriff in the June 2006 Democratic Primary.
-The Santa Fe Reporter wrote a cover story on his life called "Behind the Badge" which was published May 3, 2006.

-In June 2006 Sheriff Solano handily won re-election with 64% of the vote.
-He was challenged by one of his deputies who ran an increasingly negative campaign which failed to garner enough support to remove Sheriff Solano from office.
-Sheriff Solano begins his second four-year term January 1, 2007, having no Republican opponent in the General Election.
-The Sheriff's office is term limited with only two consecutive four year terms allowed.
+In September 2005, Solano announced his re-election bid for the office of Sheriff in the June 2006 Democratic primary.
+The Santa Fe Reporter wrote a cover story on his life, "Behind the Badge," which was published on May 3, 2006.
+In June 2006, Sheriff Solano handily won re-election with 64% of the vote.
+He was challenged by one of his deputies who ran an increasingly negative campaign.
+Sheriff Solano began his second four-year term on January 1, 2007, having no Republican opponent in the general election.
+The Sheriff's Office is term limited, with only two consecutive four-year terms allowed.

-On August 27, 2008, Sheriff Solano announced he would run for Lieutenant Governor of New Mexico in the 2010 Primary election under the Democratic party.
-In January 2010 Solano dropped his bid for Lieutenant Governor citing fundraising difficulties.
+On August 27, 2008, Sheriff Solano announced he would run for Lieutenant Governor of New Mexico in the 2010 primary election under the Democratic Party.
+In January 2010, Solano dropped his bid for Lieutenant Governor, citing fundraising difficulties.